enonic/app-corporate-theme/README.md

 ### Based on Shapebootstrap Theme Nova

 We’ve based the design on the theme called [Nova from Shapebootstrap](https://shapebootstrap.net/item/1524969-nova-multipurpose-site-template).
 However, we have upgraded it from Bootstrap 2 to 3, and from an old version of jQuery to the latest 1.x-version.
 Upgrading even further is currently not needed.
 We’ve also adapted all the components to work with Enonic XP, with full configuration from the Content Studio admin interface.
+The rights to adapt this theme have been given by the friendly staff at Shapebootstrap.

 Please check [the original theme on Shapebootstrap](https://shapebootstrap.net/item/1524969-nova-multipurpose-site-template).

 ## Demo website included

 By installing the app in Enonic XP, a demo site will be created automatically.
-It shows the use of all different components and can work as an inspiration for how you can build your very own site, from scratch.
+It shows the use of all the different components and can work as an inspiration for how you can build your very own site, from scratch.
 But feel free to customize the demo site to your own liking too.

 ### Generate new demo sites